 While I once made a living managing AdWords and other ppc accounts I have been away from doing it full time for a couple of years and systems do change.
 I believe all the above is still accurate and will ask other consultants who are still full-time AdWords consultants to review it and make suggestions.

 Do also read my post You Missed the Golden Days of Internet Pay Per Click Advertising for specific AdWords issues to be avoided.
 We also recommend using AimClear Search Marketing‘s 6 minute audit for evaluating the performance of your AdWords account.
-Even better, as my regular readers already know, I highly recommend attending this ppcSummit to greatly hone your skills and improve your ROI:

 We have recently come across a brilliant PPC management company and highly recommend their blog posts: